 Figure 4.
-Summary of status of stocks and scientific catch advice provided between 2007 and 2015.
+Summary of status of stocks and scientific catch advice provided between 2007 and 2016.

-Amongst the stocks being assessed are 54 river stocks where no rod catch data has been available since 2006 (Table 7) and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
-Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained for biodiversity purposes as required under the EU Habitats Directive.
-Because there is no recent means of direct salmon stock assessment on these rivers, the SSCS have not provided an assessment of CL attainment on these rivers for the 2015 advice.
-The Standing Scientific Committee advise that these rivers should remain closed until additional information is made available to assess stock status relative to their Conservation Limits.
+Amongst the stocks being assessed are 58 river stocks (Table 7) where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
+Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
+Because there is no recent means of direct salmon stock assessment on these rivers, the SSCS have not provided an assessment of CL attainment on these rivers for the 2016 advice.
+The SSCS advise that these rivers remain closed until additional information is made available to assess stock status relative to their Conservation Limits.

-In addition, there are four assessments (Table 5) on rivers used for hydro power which have been assessed as being below their conservation limits i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne., Stocks in the areas above the impoundments are significantly below their Conservation Limits and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
+There are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats directive.
+Of these, only 22 are above their CL (Appendix III).
+In addition, there are stocks in four major rivers used for hydro power which have been assessed as being below their conservation limits above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne (Table 5) and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
+It is also recognised however, that the release of hatchery reared salmon has resulted in fishery opportunities within these rivers for these stocks.
+Restoration programmes should therefore be given precedence until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.